 Parameter Description Inactivity Timeout Synopsis: 1 to 60 or { Disabled } Default: 5 min Specifies when the console will timeout and display the login screen if there is no user activity.
 A value of zero disables timeouts.
 For Web Server users maximum timeout value is limited to 30 minutes.
 Telnet Sessions Allowed Synopsis: 1 to 4 or { Disabled } Default: Disabled Limits the number of Telnet sessions.
 A value of zero prevents any Telnet access.
 Web Server Users Allowed Synopsis: 1 to 4 or { Disabled } Default: 4 Limits the number of simultaneous web server users.
-TFTP Server Synopsis: { Disabled, Get Only, Enabled } Default: Disabled As TFTP is a very insecure protocol, this parameter allows user to limit or disable TFTP Server access DISABLED - disables read and write access to TFTP Server GET ONLY - only allows reading of files via TFTP Server ENABLED - allows reading and writing of files via TFTP Server ModBus Address Synopsis: 1 to 255 or { Disabled } Default: Disabled Determines the Modbus address to be used for Management through Modbus.
+TFTP Server Synopsis: { Disabled, Get Only, Enabled } Default: Disabled As TFTP is a very insecure protocol, this parameter allows user to limit or disable TFTP Server access.
+Disabled - disables read and write access to TFTP Server Get Only - only allows reading of files via TFTP Server Enabled - allows reading and writing of files via TFTP Server ModBus Address Synopsis: 1 to 255 or { Disabled } Default: Disabled

-Configuring IP Services 73
+70 Configuring IP Services

-Parameter Description SSH Sessions Allowed (Controlled Version Only) Synopsis: 1 to 4 Default: 4 Limits the number of SSH sessions.
+Parameter Description Determines the Modbus address to be used for Management through Modbus.
+MMS Sessions Allowed Synopsis: 1 to 4 Default: Disabled Limits the number of MMS sessions.
+A value of zero prevents any MMS access.
+SSH Sessions Allowed (Controlled Version Only) Synopsis: 1 to 4 Default: 4 Limits the number of SSH sessions.
 RSH Server Synopsis: { Disabled, Enabled } Default: Disabled (controlled version) or Enabled (non-controlled version) Disables/enables Remote Shell access.
-IP Forward Synopsis: { Disabled, Enabled } Controls the ability of IP Forwarding between VLANs in Serial Server or IP segments.
-NOTE When upgrading to ROS v4.3, the default will be set to { Enabled }.
+IP Forward Synopsis: { Disabled, Enabled } Default: Disabled Controls the ability of IP Forwarding between VLANs in Serial Server or IP segments.
+NOTE When upgrading to ROS v5.2, the default will be set to { Enabled }.
 Max Failed Attempts Synopsis: 1 to 20 Default: 10 Maximum number of consecutive failed access attempts on service within Failed Attempts Window before blocking the service.
 Failed Attempts Window Synopsis: 1 to 30 min Default: 5 min The time in minutes (min) in which the maximum number of failed login attempts must be exceeded before a service is blocked.
-The counter of failed attempts resets to 0 when the timer expires.
+The counter of failed attempts resets to 0 when the specified time expires.
 Lockout Time Synopsis: 1 to 120 min Default: 60 min The time in minutes (min) the service remains locked out after the maximum number of failed access attempts has been reached.